mjhea0/node-postgres-sequelize/README.md

-# Test Driven Development With Node, Postgres, and Knex (Red/Green/Refactor)
+# Node, Postgres, and Sequelize

 ## Want to learn how to build this project?